kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 The example is also checking to see if `ActiveXObject` is attached to the browser via the `window` object.
 If it is, then `xhr` will directly reference a new instance of `ActiveXObject` when doing AJAX things.

-Developers later realized that `window.ActiveXObject` was implemented differently across builds of all the older versions of IE. Sadly, they also realized that that some browsers heavily in use at the time didn't support `xhr` at all.
+Developers later realized that `window.ActiveXObject` was used differently across the older versions of IE. They also realized that that some browsers heavily in use at the time didn't support XHR at all.

 As a result, they built slightly different feature detection code (<a href="/samples/ajax-tutorial-samples/sample02/" target="blank">view the example</a>):
 {% prism javascript %}